-With so many of us striving for success, we are clocking in more hours at the office and neglecting our personal goals and general wellbeing, making it almost impossible for us to achieve a healthy work–life balance.
+With so many of us striving for success, we’re clocking in more hours at the office and neglecting our personal goals and general wellbeing, making it almost impossible for us to achieve a healthy work–life balance.
 The irony here, of course, is that working long hours on the regular tends to backfire, negatively impacting employee productivity and, subsequently, their employer.

 If you’re wondering how you can turn things around and achieve a healthy balance in such a fast-paced and demanding world, or how you can separate your work life from your personal life, then you’ve come to the right place!

 In broad terms, having a healthy work–life balance means not allowing work to “seep into” your personal life.
 It’s the practice of prioritizing and honoring what you do for a living just as much as your downtime, which includes your out-of-work interests, rest and relationships.
 You have to weigh up what's most important in life.

 As such, there’s no universal or “magic number” of hours a person should spend on their various professional and personal activities.
 What feels good will vary from person to person — so it’s essential to be in tune with what you’re experiencing on an emotional, physical and mental level, and make adjustments based on that.

 What can be said of work–life balance more generally, however, is that it has a direct impact on people’s overall happiness as well as their productivity during work hours.

 The more emphasis you put on how you spend your time outside of work, maintaining hobbies, a social life and adequate time for rest, the better you can start performing in the workplace, too.